Your Attic Experts.

 When there are big temperature changes indoors, hot and cold spots, or breezes, this usually signifies a lack of insulation or insufficient protection.

-Water is one of the worst problems a home can have, since it can lead to dozens of problems with mold and structural damage.
+Water is one of the worst problems a home can have, since it can lead to dozens of problems with mould and structural damage.

 A lack of insulation is usually accompanied by an increase in HVAC maintenance - the more you need to run your furnace, the greater the wear and tear, and the shorter its lifespan.